 Highlights & News

-Dr. Quaye is an Associate Professor in the Educational Leadership Department at Miami University and the President of ACPA: College Students Educators International.
+Dr. Taylor is an Assistant Professor in the Educational Leadership and Policy Department

 Light Refreshments will be served.

 Light refreshments will be served

 Dr. Sharon Aiken-Wisniewski appointed as the co-editor of NACADA’s research publication, The NACADA Journal, for 2017-2019.
 Sharon has been active member of NACADA for many years, having served on their Board of Directors.
 She has been instrumental in setting and moving forward NACADA’s research agenda.

 Erin Castro co-authored a short article regarding the use of prior criminal history in graduate school admissions for The Chronicle of Higher Education.
 Read the article>>

 Three ELP people win awards at the 2017 Regional NASPA!

 Congratulations to Kathryn Coquemont (Doctoral candidate) for Outstanding Mid-Level Professional, Andrea Salcedo (Higher Ed Masters Student) for Undergraduate Rising Star, and Amy Bergerson, Professor, for Fred Turner Outstanding Service to NASPA.
 Click here for more>>